TomRuark/JavaScripts/README.md

 JavaScripts
 ===========

-All my JavaScripts (well not reallly)
+All my JavaScripts for Photoshop (well not reallly)

 I currently have 1354 JSX files containing 34,214,724 bytes.